When should an employer issue an ROE in case of termination of employment?

 Employers are welcome to contact our employment law firm for ROE issues and any other HR law issue for a free initial consultation.
 We do not assist employees in ROE matters.
 We would caution employees that the cost of hiring a lawyer just to get an ROE will outweigh the award.
 We would recommend consulting a paralegal or free legal clinic specializing in employment law if all you require is an ROE.

 At Dutton Employment Law, we know what it is like to lose a job.
 We have acted for many terminated employees and we understand what they are going through.
 One step in moving on is getting a fair severance package.
 The next step is getting back on your feet by landing a new, better job or finally starting your own business.
-To that end, we recommend the following books which we have read and have agreed can help you get started in landing on your feet:

 Jeff is an employment lawyer in Toronto.
 He is the Principal of the Dutton Employment Law Group at Monkhouse Law.
 Jeff is a frequent lecturer on employment law and is the author of an employment law textbook and various trade journal articles.